Information for people considered at higher risk of severe disease from COVID-19, and their whānau.

 - What you and your whānau need to know to stay safe and healthy

-COVID-19 is more likely to become severe when people have conditions or take medicines that are associated with immunosuppression, such as:
+Severe COVID-19 is more likely when people have conditions or take medicines that are associated with immunosuppression.

-Covid-19 is more likely to become severe in those with underlying medical conditions.
+COVID-19 is more likely to become severe in those with underlying medical conditions.
+The list below is for use with Pharmac COVID-19 therapeutics access criteria.

 High risk medical conditions include: